LibCrowds/libcrowds-viewer/README.md

 > IIIF-compatible image viewer Vue component

-Originally designed for the LibCrowds crowdsourcing platform, this component presents an image (loaded from a tile source) and provides options for users to mark and transcribe areas of that image.
+Originally designed for the LibCrowds crowdsourcing platform, this Vue.js component presents a zoomable image and provides options for users to mark and transcribe areas of that image.

 [**DEMO**](https://libcrowds.github.io/libcrowds-viewer/)